The best road running shoes 2023: lace up and hit the tarmac

 Sole may wear quickly

-The Saucony Endorphin Pro 3 is enormous fun to run in, and if you want to shave a few seconds off your 5km or 10km personal best, this could be the shoe to help you do it.
+The Saucony Endorphin Pro 3s are enormously entertaining to run in, and if you want to shave a few seconds off your 5km or 10km personal best, this could be the shoe to help you do it.
 The magic is in the S-shaped carbon plate hidden away in that thick midsole foam, which makes the Endorphin Pro 3 stiff and springy, with great energy return.
 In tests we particularly enjoyed wearing it for powering up hills.
+It boasts even thicker cushioning than the Endorphin Pro 2, which was noticeable on test and makes these even more comfortable to run in.

 It's easily one of the lightest road running shoes we've ever tested, and its upper is made from two layers of fine mesh, but it still feels secure and comfortable.
 It's extremely breathable too; you'll feel the breeze blowing straight through your socks.